imjasonh/shipwright-cosign-example/README.md

 This tells Shipwright to use the `cosign.key` found in the repo to sign the built image.
 That key is encrypted, and the Secret named `passphrase` includes the passphrase to decrypt it.

+---

-4. Create a BuildRun to execute the Build
+4. Create a BuildRun to execute the Build:

 ```
 kubectl create -f https://raw.githubusercontent.com/ImJasonH/shipwright-cosign-example/main/buildrun.yaml